harharkh/sb_desc/README.md

 ### Usage

-This project is intended to be used as a static library by other programs.
-By default, the library is installed to `/usr/local/lib` and the headers for the API are installed to `/usr/local/include/sb_descriptors`.
-These directories are not necessarily on the default search path, so you should probably pass the `-I/usr/local/include/sb_descriptors` and `-L/usr/local/lib` options along with the `-lsb_descriptors` option to your compiler.
+This project is intended to be used as a dynamic library by other programs.
+By default, the library is installed to `/usr/local/lib` and the headers for the API are installed to `/usr/local/include/sbdesc`.
+These directories are not necessarily on the default search path, so you should probably pass the `-I/usr/local/include/sbdesc` and `-L/usr/local/lib` options along with the `-lsbdesc` option to your compiler.
 If you are not on a POSIX compliant system or want the library and headers installed elsewhere, modify the `LIBRARY_DIR` and `HEADERS_DIR` variables in the included `makefile`.

 Once the installation directories are specified, you can compile and install the library with the following commands:
 ```
 $ make
-$ sudo make install
+$ make install
 ```
 You should get a message indicating that everything went well.
 You should then probably try to compile and run the example program in `src/example.c` with the